knennigtri/merge-markdown/README.md

 #### Output to PDF or HTML
 You can output to HTML or PDF.
 Pandoc is used to generate HTML and wkhtmltopdf is used to generate a PDF.

+**HTML Output**

-If you need to modify the HTML output, you can add pandoc parameters to the manifest.
+You can optionally add pandoc parameters to the manifest.
 The `key` doesn't matter, only the `value` is evalutated based on [pandoc args](https://pandoc.org/MANUAL.html).
 ```yaml
  pandoc:
    latexTemplate: --template path/to/my/latex/template.latex
    css: -c path/to/my/css/main.css
 ```
-> Caution: Input and output file locations/names cannot be changed through pandoc.
+> **Caution**: Input and output file locations/names cannot be changed through pandoc.
 This must be done by the manifest.output parameter.

+**PDF Output**
+> **Warning:** wkhtmltopdf must be installed and added to your path to create PDFs! http://wkhtmltopdf.org/downloads.html

-if you need to modify the PDF output, you can add wkhtmltopdf options to the manifest.
+You can optionally add wkhtmltopdf options to the manifest.
 See [wkhtmltopdf options](https://www.npmjs.com/package/wkhtmltopdf#options) to learn more:
 ```yaml
  wkhtmltopdf:
   marginBottom: 1in
   marginTop: 1in
   pageSize: Letter
 ```
-> Caution: The following options cannot be changes for wkhtmltopdf.
+> The following options cannot be changes for wkhtmltopdf.
 This must be done by the manifest.output parameter.
 >  * enableLocalFileAccess - always true for this module
 >  * disableSmartShrinking - always true for this module
 >  * output - can only be modified using manifest.output